BRAIN INJURY ASSOCIATION OF GEORGIA

 Emory College of Arts and Sciences

 The mission of Synapse is to provide individuals who are living with brain injury the opportunities to connect with and learn from one another in order to improve their access to resources.
 Synapse also aims to provide students with opportunities to serve as community leaders while learning about the patient perspective of living with a brain injury.
 We hope to accomplish these goals through our three core programs.
-Through these staple events, we hope to foster a network of patients, students, faculty, and physicians to spread awareness of the resources and needs of those living with brain injury as well as their overall well-being.
+Through these staple events, we hope to foster a network of patients, students, faculty, and physicians to spread awareness of the resources and needs of those living with brain injury, as well as their overall well-being.

-Learn more click HERE
+Learn more by clicking HERE

 Three Core Programs include:

-Peer Support Groups: Bringing together individuals with brain injury, allowing them to share experiences and resources with each other.
-During COVID we will meet virtually, contact us for more information.
+Peer Support Groups: Bringing together individuals with brain injury, allowing them to share experiences and resources.

 Lectures and Events: Synapse brings in physicians, researchers, and other professionals to inform and educate those with a brain injury and the broader community.

-georgia@bestbuddies.org
+[email protected]

 Phone: 1-800-89-BUDDY (28339)